shakebugs/shake-docs/docs/react/disable.md

 ---
 This page is about enabling and disabling your users from using Shake.

+For example, maybe you're building a new Airbnb and want hosts to be able to report bugs back to you, but don't want to show Shake to the guests.
+You can user enable and disable methods to accomplish that requirement.

 ## Enable
 Call the `Shake.start()` if you want to enable Shake in your application.